THE TEN WORDS

 The Word of God shows that the Ten Commandments did not originate at Sinai.
 Rather, they were already in place from Creation week.
 Near the very beginning of the Biblical narrative we read that the first humans, Adam and Eve, disobeyed God and sinned.
 In I Tim 2:14 we are informed: "the woman being deceived, fell into transgression".
 In I John 3:4 we learn that "sin is the transgression of the law", or simply "sin is lawlessness".
 Therefore laws must have been given to Adam and Eve for there to be transgression on their part, because "where there is no law there is no transgression" (Rom 4:15).

 When God made a covenant with Israel at Mt Sinai, He added to the code of law that man had already been given up to that time.
 We read in Gal 3:19 "What purpose then does the law serve?
 It was added because of transgressions, till the Seed should come".
-A whole legal administration was added to regulate the nation of Israel, including animal sacrifices, but this was, as stated, "because of transgressions".
+This refers to an entire legal administration that was added to regulate the nation of Israel, including animal sacrifices, but this was, as stated, "because of transgressions".
 Therefore, Sinai can't have been the origin of the fundamental laws God gave to man.
-Otherwise, what law had been transgressed prior to that time?
+Otherwise, what law had been transgressed prior to Sinai?

 Let's briefly look at some examples showing that the Ten Commandments were given to man from the beginning of his existence.

 Genesis 2:2-3 states "And on the seventh day God ended His work which He had done, and He rested on the seventh day from all His work which He had done.
 Then God blessed the seventh day and sanctified it".
 To sanctify something means to set it aside as holy.
 So we see here that on the seventh day of Creation God made the Sabbath.
-When the fourth commandment therefore states "Remember the Sabbath day, to keep it holy", it is referring to something that already existed.
-We also see this in Exodus 16, where we read of God testing Israel regarding their obedience to this commandment, before He spoke the Ten Commandments from Mt Sinai, as recorded four chapters later.
+Therefore, when the fourth commandment states "Remember the Sabbath day, to keep it holy", it is referring to something that already existed.
+We also see this in Exodus 16, where we read of God testing Israel on their obedience to this commandment before He spoke the Ten Commandments from Mt Sinai, which is recorded four chapters later.

 In Gen 3:2-4 we find Satan calling God's truthfulness into question by saying to Eve "Has God indeed said, ‘You shall not eat of every tree of the garden’?" and "You will not surely die".
 Here, Satan broke the third commandment, "You shall not take the name of the Lord your God in vain", and the ninth commandment, "You shall not bear false witness".